1. Home

 Concept of Augmented Intelligence

 The American Medical Association has popularized the term Augmented Intelligence to represent the use of AI/ML as a tool to enhance rather than replace human healthcare providers.
 The Augmented Intelligence concept is based on studies that integrate AI/ML with human experts in a synergistic workflow that achieves higher performance than either separately.
-In the pathology context, Augmented Intelligence brings the computational advantages of AI/ML into the clinical and laboratory setting in the form of supportive tools that can enhance pathologists’ diagnostic capabilities by, for example, suggesting regions of interest or counting elements on a slide, or providing decision support to inform clinical judgement.
+In the pathology context, Augmented Intelligence brings the computational advantages of AI/ML into the clinical and laboratory setting in the form of supportive tools that can enhance pathologists’ diagnostic capabilities by, for example, suggesting regions of interest or counting elements on a slide, or providing decision support to inform clinical judgment.

 1. AMA.
 Artificial Intelligence in Medicine